Guidance on coronavirus for staff in the transport sector and what to do if you become unwell on public transport.

 ENCTS Senior Passes extended

 The English National Concessionary Travel Scheme (ENCTS) Senior Pass has been extended so that it can be used on all buses and trams in South Yorkshire before 9:30am any day of the week.
+The restriction on senior concessionary travel before 9.30am is due to be restored on 8 June to ensure the maximum possible capacity is available for key workers and others who need to travel for work.

 This temporary measure has been announced to help people access key services during the coronavirus pandemic, such as shopping at supermarkets offering exclusive access to older people early in the morning.